shangyuanhsu/TabTasker/README.md

 1. Go to the [Chrome Web Store](https://chrome.google.com/webstore).
 2. Search for "TabTasker" and click on "Add to Chrome".
+3. You can also directly access the extension's page and install it by clicking the following link: [TabTasker](https://chromewebstore.google.com/detail/tabtasker-%E9%A0%81%E7%B1%A4%E8%BF%BD%E8%B9%A4/dcabnoagnoehmdohofnlbbpfhmclddbo).
-3. Follow the prompts to complete the installation.
+3. Finally, follow the prompts to complete the installation.

 ## References